Hotkeys: currently supported tools

 • command is the associated internal or user-defined command

-the field used in editing a keyboard shortcut
+the fields used in editing a keyboard shortcut

 VI(M), a versatile text editor for Unix and Windows and other OSes